An Interdisciplinary Study on the Buddhist Truths – Conclusion

 Buddhism can be interpreted as a consequentialism of compassion [Verhaeghen].
 Negative utilitarianism shares the intuition of compassion with Buddhism [Contestabile 2014] and is the consequentialist ethics that comes closest to Buddhism [Keown, 176].
 As long as there is no consensus on the desirable degree of compassion, however, the normative force of this approach is limited; see Negative Utilitarian Priorities.
 More disturbing, for many people, may be the fact that consequentialism has a totalitarian potential, independent of the driving ethical goal.
 Much of Rawls’ motivation to work on a theory of justice was founded in the totalitarian potential of classical utilitarianism [Thomas, 16].
 A plausible alternative (to consequentialism) is therefore to ratify Rawls’ principles as a framework for tolerance and solidarity, and then to promote specific Buddhist values within this framework [Contestabile 2018, 247].

 A fair life – according to Rawls – requires the engagement for human rights, for the equality of opportunity, for the welfare of the worst-off and for intergenerational justice (keyword sustainability).
 This concept leaves some room for hope.
 Everyone is free to choose his/her own form of therapy (including the Eightfold Path) to end individual suffering.
-And if it were possible – thanks to scientific-technical progress and the difference principle – to eliminate at least the worst cases of suffering, then global human welfare could turn positive.
+If it were possible – thanks to technological progress and the difference principle – to eliminate at least the worst cases of suffering, then global human welfare could turn positive.
+And in case that the world will never be good, there is still the chance to make it less evil.

 Rawls’ theory is a concept for domestic justice, but it shares key values with the Charter of the United Nations: the promotion of peace and security, basic liberties, equal opportunities and solidarity.
 These shared values also answer the question, how domestic justice can be improved in non-democratic societies.
 In cases of severe violations of human rights, the UN has the duty to intervene.
 In 2005 a global consensus on justified violence has been reached under the title Responsibility to Protect.
 It concerns the prevention of genocide, war crimes, crimes against humanity, and ethnic cleansing.
 For more information on the UN’s mission for human rights and peace see Negative Utilitarian Priorities.